Approved by President

 Also, the University P-Card may be used by faculty, staff, and on behalf of students for the payment of advance registration fees.
 Prior written authorization from the appropriate approving authority must be obtained for the registration purchase either through an email or a completed Travel Authorization Request.
 The types of registrations allowed on the University P-Card are conferences, workshops, and booth/exhibitor fees.

-The following are not allowed on the P-Card as part of the registration payment: membership payments, entertainment, tours, or charges for spouses.
+The following are not allowed on the P-Card as part of the registration payment: entertainment, tours, or charges for spouses.
 Registration receipts and documentation of approvals should be maintained by the department, in accordance with University P-Card policy, and a copy of the receipt attached to the individual’s travel claim.

 D. Handling Fees.
 Fees for the handling of equipment or promotional materials will be allowed, up to the maximum indicated in Section XIII.
 Travel Rates.